shoaibzkhalid/events-app-demo/README.md

 ## Usage

-- View all takes you to the list of all events
+- "View all" on home screen takes you to the list of all events
 - Home screen previews 3 top events (top 3 selected for now)
 - You can tap heart icon to add an event to the favorites
-- Tap add to calendar button to the Event to your personal calendar
+- Tap "Add to calendar" button to the Event to your personal calendar